Eslorex/Mass-MP4-Downloader-for-Youtube/README.md

 Be aware that the method "At once" downloads them at once it it suppose to be.
 So ridiculous amount of video links can kill your internet if its not good enough.

+# Possible modifications and rebuilding

+If you want to modify this code and rebuild it by yourself just download the source package and install pyinstaller (pip install pyinstaller) package for building it. pyinstaller --onefile --console --add-data "ffmpeg\\bin\\ffmpeg.exe;ffmpeg\\bin" by_order.py

+Running this command in source file will build it into one .exe file which will make the script work with ffmpeg package all the time.

 # Known Issues
 Working for shorts but not for playlist videos propably.
 If you experience stutters on video, use different player.